 The Excitement was Contagious!

-I’m not a big sports fan, but a few nights ago, I could feel the excitement in the air as the city exploded with cheering.
+I’m not a big sports fan, but during the football match between Japan and Korea during the 2018 Asian Games football tournament, I could feel the excitement in the air as the city exploded with cheering.
 Korea had just scored its first goal against Japan in the 2018 Asian Games football tournament.
 Son Heung-min’s fate was on the line (at risk).
 I’ve never really been into sports (to be into something = to like or be interested in something).
 The only other time I was interested in watching a sporting event was in 2006 when I was in Argentina during the FIFA World Cup.
 Argentina had made it to the quarter-finals (8 teams play to decide which 4 teams will move on to the semi-finals), and the streets of the city were flooded (overfilled) with football fans.
 It was thrilling to watch the game with such passionate fans!

 The excited cheers coming from my neighbors’ windows reminded me of how it felt to be caught up in (involved in) a major sporting event.
 I quickly found a live stream of the tail end (the last part of something) of the match.
 I was excited to catch the last 5 minutes of the game that would determine Son Heung-min’s fate.
 Would he have to complete his military service and be unable to return to Tottenham Hotspur?
 Or would he and his teammates win their way to an exemption (freedom from an obligation imposed on others) from their military service?
 This added incentive (motivation, reason) made the stakes (something you could win or lose) higher and the game more exciting!